- Payroll taxes, or withholding taxes, are withheld from an employee's paycheck and paid to the IRS.

 "You have a fiduciary duty to turn over those funds to the applicable government agency," he said.
 "You are not compensated for the fiduciary relationship, but you are penalized if you fail to pay over the amount due at 100% of the amount that should have been paid."

 If you don't pay the correct payroll taxes or you send in payments later than they are scheduled, you will likely be paid a visit by the IRS.

 "Should you get behind in paying the payroll taxes, you will get IRS notices and eventually a personal visit from the IRS," Law said.
 "Continual failure to pay the payroll taxes will result in the IRS shutting down your business and possible jail time."

 Parent said the IRS can get aggressive when it comes to missed payroll taxes.
 The structure of payroll taxes means that when a company doesn't withhold the right amount of money, the government can miss out on a lot of funding.
 That means IRS officials will be up to date on whether you're paying your share of taxes.

 "A revenue officer will likely get assigned and make an up-close and personal inspection of your affairs," Parent said.
 "Many people, including myself, think that skipping payroll deposits to make ends meet is truly a deal with the devil."

 Payroll taxes are an important part of your business.
 While it may be easy to focus on your day-to-day operations and forget about high-level organizational aspects, payroll taxes are something your business must contribute.
 You should consider either partnering with a payroll service or working with a tax professional to protect your business from the IRS.

-Additional reporting by Matt D'Angelo.
+Chad Brooks contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.